brandonmosher/pyctemp/README.md

     T data;
 } example_t;

-// Using reserved _R and P paramter names to generate by-value and by-reference versions of this function.
+// Using reserved _R and P parameter names to generate by-value and by-reference versions of this function.

 void example_init_R(example_t* example, T P data);
 ...
 ```